nirmeir/Directed-Weighted-Grapth/README.md

 ## Code Description

-- `GeoLocation.java` and `NodeData.java` : Implements and represents the vertices of the graph.
+- `GeoLocationImp.java` and `NodeDataImp.java` : Implements and represents the vertices of the graph.
-- `EdgeData.java`: Implements and represents the edges of the graph.
+- `EdgeDataImp.java`: Implements and represents the edges of the graph.
-- `WeightedDirectedGraph.java`: Implements the graph itself, by using 2 hashmaps one for NodeData and the other for EdgeData.
+- `WeightedDirectedGraphImp.java`: Implements the graph itself, by using 2 hashmaps one for NodeData and the other for EdgeData.
-- `api.Algorithms.java`: Implements all the algorithms that are listed above.
+- `Algorithms.java`: Implements all the algorithms that are listed above.
-- `Graphics.GUI` and `Graphics.LoadScreen`: are part of the Graphics.GUI.
+- `GUI.java`, `LoadScreen.java`, `AddScreen.java`, `RemoveScreen.java`, `ShortPathScreen.java` and `TspScreen.java`: are all part of the GUI.

 ## Dependencies